samlothen/ZotBag/README.md

 2. Click "Sync Now" to manually trigger a sync
 3. Click "Reset Sync Status" to force a full sync on the next run

+## 🤖 About This Project

+This project was created entirely using LLM/AI tools.
+Since I have limited knowledge of TypeScript, there may be code quality issues or areas that could be improved.

+If you find any bugs, inefficiencies, or ways to enhance the code, I would greatly appreciate your contributions!
+Feel free to submit a pull request to help refine the project. 🚀

 ## License

 This project is licensed under the [AGPL-3.0 License](LICENSE).